Teaching Rear Crosses: Step-by-Step Guide for Dog Agility

 Dogs that rely too much on the lure may struggle with independence

-Example: Lured Rear Cross (Step-by-Step)
+Example: Lured Rear Cross on the flat (Step-by-Step)

 -